-Huge THANK YOU for joining me on this eCourse Adventure!
-I really hope you’ve had a great time.
+Thank you for joining me on this eCourse and congratulations for completing it.
 It’s a real pleasure to hear from eCourse participants from my contact page, or twitter…

 “Hey Leah @LearntSchool – I’ve completed your ‘Politics in Education’ eCourse!” click to tweet this and let me know :)